Wes0617/EmblemEditorEE/readme-scanner.md

-# Digitizer
+# Scanner Guide and Examples

 Emblem Editor Expanded & Enhanced

 ------------------------------------------------------------------------------------------------------------------------

-The digitizer converts a 16x16, 32x32, 64x64 or 128x128 PNG into "pixels" in the Emblem Editor.
-The digitizer always adds layers on top of the existing image.
-Transparent pixels are discared.
+The _Image Scanner_ will convert the bitmap from a 16x16, 32x32, 64x64 or 128x128 PNG into "pixels" in the Emblem Editor.
+The new pixels will be added on top of the existing layers.

+Transparent pixels will be discarded, and very dim pixels may be discarded too, because of how the conversion process works.
+These dim pixels don't produce appreciable results given that the emblems are so small.
+For this reason they shouldn't be added to the canvas in the first place.

 Large 128x128 images will give the best quality, but they also use a lot of layers.
-So, make sure to use 128x128 for lines, contours, text, etc.
-Instead, 16x16 and 32x32 should be used to "flood fill" solid areas.
+So, make sure to use 128x128 for lines, contours, text, etc. Instead, 16x16 and 32x32 should be used to "fill" large solid areas.
+For optimal results, you will need to use separate passes of different resolutions.
-Multiple iterations at different resolutions should be used for optimal results.
 Check out the [Import examples](./readme-import.md) for some high quality examples.

 ------------------------------------------------------------------------------------------------------------------------